Alkiri-dAraion/KSODI-Methode/README.md

 ## Invitation for Research & Feedback

 **Multidisciplinary collaborators** are invited to explore KSODI (CSOCI in English) in the context of user experience enhancement and preference-based suitability — including psychological perspectives such as C.G.
 Jung.
+(Important: MBTI / G.P.O.P (Golden) in this context explicitly used as a *preference-test* )
 We warmly welcome contributions that explore its effectiveness across different user groups.
 <br>

+*full english version under the **EN** - Section (under construction)*

 ________________________________________________________________